scottbedard/vue-chrome/README.md

 # compile production assets
 gulp compile

-# watch development assets for changes and recompile
+# watch all src files for changes and recompile
 gulp watch

 # watch a single src bundle with hot-module-replacement